survivejs/webpack-book/manuscript/packages/01_consuming.md

 },
 ```

-Sometimes it is beneficial to use these techniques together.
+Sometimes it's beneficial to use these techniques together.
 Compared to npm environment, webpack provides more flexibility, although you can mimic a lot of webpack's functionality using terminal based tricks.

 W> Installing global packages can lead to surprising behavior.
 If you have a package installed both globally and it a project happens to contain it, executing associated terminal command (say `webpack`) points to the version of the project.
 It doesn't work unless the global package exists.